bastinjob/FootBall-Computer-Vision/README.md

-# Live Sport Video Analytics and Augmentation
+# Live Sports Video Analytics and Augmentation
 ![alt text](repo-artifacts/pipeline.png)
 This repository is dedicated to advancing sports video analytics and augmentation through cutting-edge computer vision techniques.
 It includes: